wdk-docs/vscode-docs/docs/containers/debug-python.md

 ---
 Area: containers
-ContentId: f9ffec31-9253-4f71-a4eb-79ea7b3a8f55
+id: f9ffec31-9253-4f71-a4eb-79ea7b3a8f55
 PageTitle: Configure and troubleshoot debugging of Python apps running in a Docker container
 DateApproved: 12/21/2021
-MetaDescription: How to configure and troubleshoot debugging of Python apps running in a Docker container, using Visual Studio Code.
+description: How to configure and troubleshoot debugging of Python apps running in a Docker container, using Visual Studio Code.
 ---

-# Debug Python within a container
+# 在容器中调试Python

 When adding Docker files to a Python project, tasks and launch configurations are added to enable debugging the application within a Docker container.
 To accommodate the various scenarios of Python projects, some apps may require additional configuration.